4.2 Working with Radiometric Integrals

-One of the most frequent tasks in rendering is the evaluation of integrals of radiometric quantities.
-In this section, we will present some tricks that can make this task easier.
-To illustrate the use of these techniques, we will use the computation of irradiance at a point as an example.
+A frequent task in rendering is the evaluation of integrals of radiometric quantities.
+In this section, we will present some tricks that can make it easier to do this.
+To illustrate the use of these techniques, we will take the computation of irradiance at a point as an example.
 Irradiance at a point with surface normal due to radiance over a set of directions is

-where is the incident radiance function (Figure 5.12) and the term in this integral is due to the term in the definition of radiance. is measured as the angle between and the surface normal .
+where is the incident radiance function (Figure 4.5) and the factor in the integrand is due to the factor in the definition of radiance. is measured as the angle between and the surface normal .
 Irradiance is usually computed over the hemisphere of directions about a given surface normal .

 The projected solid angle measure is related to the solid angle measure by